skorpi-and-friends/in_space_in_spaceship/DEVDOC.md

 Found out the altitiude raise direction is flipped as well...hmmm.

 It turns out using V-Flip is only useful when rendering on a mesh suraface.
 I was alternating between rendering on a surface and rendering through a ViewportContainer, which I suppose isn't the same and thus the issue.
-Switching the setting on/off appropriatley fixes the problem; a very subtle problem as it got it's wires crossed and flipped it horizontally which isn't as obvious.
+Switching the setting on/off appropriatley fixes the problem; a very subtle problem as it got it's wires' crossed and flipped it horizontally which isn't as obvious.

 ### Rigidbody2D and the applied_force/torque properties